 “I was working as a tourism student in one of the hotels in my home town in Bilbao.
-I was a front desk agent and after two years I decided to do a Masters degree in tourism management which gave me a much broader scope in the tourism industry in which there are many other roles that you could take.
+I was a front desk agent and after two years I decided to do a Masters degree in tourism management which gave me a much broader scope in the tourism industry in which there are many other roles that you could take.”

-“So I applied for a grant by the national government by the Spanish tourist board, I got it, and then I was moved to Germany and then Poland to work as a representative for Spain.”
+“I applied for a grant offered by the national government and the Spanish tourist board.
+I got it, and then I was moved to Germany and then Poland to work as a representative for Spain.”

 “I applied for two different consultancy agencies in Spain and I got one job as a junior consultant, and that’s when my consultancy career started back in 1999.
-Most of my work was for public institutions during those 18 years of work in the field.
+Most of my work was for public institutions during those 18 years of work in the field.”